cdpadilla42/chrisdpadilla.com/_posts/writingmusic.md

 Having to make it public, also, helps a lot with the accountability, even if no one is actively policing you on your schedule.

+# Follow Your Energy Through the Day

+Classic productivity prescription.
+It clicked for me when I heard Dilbert's [Scott Adams](https://dilbert.com/) talk about it in his [sort-of-autobiography](https://www.amazon.com/How-Fail-Almost-Everything-Still-ebook/dp/B00COOFBA4).
+For him, writing happens in the morning, and rote-drawing happens in the evening.

+Translating to writing: Actual melody/harmony production happens in the morning, edits and tightening up the quality happens in the evening.
+Or, most of the time in my case, I took the evenings to practice an instrument like guitar or piano.
+It doesn't take design-type thinking to practice a scale or play an exercise.

 # Keep a Collection of What you like.

 Likes on Spotify, bookmarks in your web browser, whatever!
 I personally keep a plane text file called `FavoriteMusic.md` where I copy in links, song titles, and notes on what I like about a song.